-With sound design played live by Bruce Andrews with musician Michael Schumacher, lighting design by Kathryn Kaufmann, video and scenic design by Ursula Scherrer, costumes by Silvers and Elizabeth Hope Clancy, and a star-studded cast including Bria Bacon, Myssi Robinson, Benedict Nguyen, Brandon Collwes, Melissa Toogood, Koosil-ja (reprising her original role), Ben Freedman, Andy Santana, Rafael Cañals, Burr Johnson, & Cori Kresge and cameos from the original cast: Sean Curran, David Neumann, Laura Staton, Kate Gyllenhaal, Eduardo Alegría, Alejandra Martorell, Alison Salzinger, Phillip Karg.
+With sound design played live by Bruce Andrews with musician Michael Schumacher, lighting design by Kathryn Kaufmann, video and scenic design by Ursula Scherrer, costumes by Silvers, Elizabeth Hope Clancy, and Izzy McClelland, and a star-studded cast including Bria Bacon, Myssi Robinson, Benedict Nguyen, Brandon Collwes, Melissa Toogood (on video), Koosil-ja (reprising her original role), Ben Freedman, Andy Santana, Rafael Cañals, Burr Johnson, & Cori Kresge and cameos from the original cast: Sean Curran, David Neumann, Laura Staton, Kate Gyllenhaal, Eduardo Alegría, Alejandra Martorell, Alison Salzinger, Phillip Karg.